Health-Related Fitness Components Is the sum greater than the whole?

 The ACSM and the American Heart Association (AHA) have made recommendations for Physical Activity and Public Health, which provide an essential adjunct to the afore-mentioned manual in Physical Activity and Public Health -- A Recommendation from the Centers for Disease Control and Prevention and the American College of Sports Medicine, JAMA 02/01/1995; 273: 402-407 (accessed October 12, 2009).

-To mention just a few reasons, fitness could be for skill, health and/or function (cognitive or physical).
+All too often, the health and fitness industry conveniently uses the term 'fitness' to include anything physical.
+However, 'fitness' could relate to skill, health and/or function (cognitive or physical).
 So it's important to know these distinctions.
 (The page on 'How to get Fit' has more on this.)